oescoba2/MyWork/README.md

 ![dqn](DRL/DQN/breakout_dqn.gif)

+* PolicyGrad: I am currently working on bringing a policy gradient lab where students can learn about policy gradients and work up to PPO and SAC.
+Stay tuned.

 # DA
+* LA Housing: This was a simple model that I did for LA housing for a small project that Dr. Barker gave us for class.
+It utilizes the Kalman filter.
+Time series data was obtained from Federal Reserve Bank of St. Louis (available online).

 * particle filter: I worked on particle filter to track 2D submarine in fluid flow with my friends Joseph and Abe.
 The goal is to pinpoint the true position based off of a noisy pinged observed position.

 Here is visual of my particle filter project.
 ![particles](DA/particle_filter.gif)

 # Coursework
 The contents in this directory comprise: